wp-plugins/3d-model-viewer/readme.txt

 add a shortcode to the page where the model should be shown and there you go.

 Currently, Collada DAE and OBJ and OBJ/MTL files are supported.
-(If you have an MTL file, rename your obj file to objmtl before uploading to reflect that.)
 Please file a request for other required file formats.

 The 3D stage is highly configurable: Define background, ambient or directional light